 “That sounds very possible, Miss Granger.”

 “When do we start organizing this, Professor?
 Halloween is in barely over a week.”

-“I’ll announce the carnival Friday night at dinner, and you should meet with the prefects and work out the details.”
+“I’ll announce the carnival Friday night at dinner, and it would be prudent for you to meet with the prefects and specify the details.”

 “We’ll do that tomorrow,” he grinned.
 “We have our weekly meeting planned anyways since tomorrow’s Thursday.”

 Professor McGonagall smiled across the desk at them and nodded once.

 “I’m excited,” Hermione said, smiling happily as she and Theo sat in the common room late that night.